 After you have fried the bacon pieces, you can take them out on a paper towel to drain the oil, but I left them in the pan because this lard is full of flavours, and I will put a little of it on the polenta.

 Layer the Casserole

-Take a baking dish, if I have a round one made of heat-resistant glass, and grease it well with butter everywhere.
+If I have a round one made of heat-resistant glass, take a baking dish, and grease it with butter everywhere.

 Pour half of the polenta into the oven dish, level it with a spoon and place half of the slices or pieces of mozzarella on it.

-Over these, I put with the spoon half of the smoked bacon from the pan and half of the grated cheddar cheese.
+Over these, I put half of the smoked bacon from the pan and half of the grated cheddar cheese with the spoon.

-Repeat the operation for the next level and pour the rest of the polenta over which we place the other half of the amount of mozzarella.
+Repeat the operation for the next level and pour the remaining polenta over which we place half of the mozzarella.